2024 Solar Incentives Guide for Logan, UT - Tax Credits & Rebates

 EcoWatch's Logan, UT Solar Incentives FAQs

-Your best bet is to talk to a representative from the company that installed your solar system – or speak to a local Logan solar installer — to clarify which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+An excellent idea would be to talk to a representative from the company that installed your solar system – or get in touch with a local Logan solar installer — to learn about which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-How much can I save annually on my electric bill if I add solar panels to my house in Logan?
+How much can I save annually on my electric bill if I install solar panels on my house in Logan?

-Many solar incentives apply to a property you own that is located within the United States, and most secondary residences will fall under this distinction.
-Other solar incentives may be available for commercial properties, depending on the specifics.
-We recommend getting in touch with your local solar installer and/or tax professional to better understand what incentives may apply to your specific situation.
+Many solar incentives are intended to apply to a property located within the United States that you own, and most secondary residences will fall into this category.
+There may be other solar incentives available for commercial properties, depending on the specifics.
+We recommend speaking with your local solar installer and/or tax professional to better understand what incentives apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.